neurobashing/cornerpost/README.md

 requires python and gunicorn ... and love.

+requires python 3 for runtime and python 2 to run supervisor (you'll need to install supervisor)

 ## TODO:

 * we want to eventually have season, so we don't get risotto in August